 Medicare Secondary Payer Compliance as it relates to Medicare “futures” has become such a concern for all parties that settlements are frequently delayed over these issues.
 Having a thorough understanding about the obligations of all parties when it comes to this issue is of paramount importance.
 First and foremost, the issue only arises when a settlement involves a Medicare beneficiary or someone with a “reasonable expectation” of becoming a Medicare beneficiary within 30 months.
 The information contained herein will provide an overview of the issues counsel should be concerned about when it comes to Medicare Secondary Payer Compliance.

 If a client is a Medicare beneficiary or has a “reasonable expectation” of becoming one in 30 months, then we can help.
 We focus on the intricacies of the MSP so you don’t have to.
 Rely on us to assist with navigating the difficult MSP related issues.
-To learn more about select MSA related topics, please see the highlighted subjects below.
+To learn more about select MSA related topics, use the links below to jump to a selected topic:

 What is Medicare and the MSP?